Category

 If you haven’t yet started to embed this tool, make today the day.
 I’m convinced that a lot of us overeat because we’re out of the house running errands and are too far from our healthy kitchens.
 Pack your cold tote in sliced apple, red grapes, chunked strawberries, peeled hard-boiled eggs, dried plums, a small yogurt, and hummus sandwich and so forth.
 If you haven’t yet seen the beauty of this tool, give it one week to behold its awesomeness.
 Just one week.

 I wish I could share the tote I use, they’re out of stock: this one comes in the right size and has an adjustable shoulder strap, same tote but without cross body strap.
-I use a small tote made for the individual; anything large might make you like you’re lugging around a baby elephant.
+I use a small tote made for the individual; anything larger and you might feel like you’re lugging around a baby elephant.
 The last thing we want is that you get annoyed and give up.

 Until food-on-steroids goes the way of la cigarette, our cold-tote will protects us from the blanket of calories across our globe.❄️